A Practical Guide to When an Intrusive Structural Survey Is Required

 During Change of Use or Building Reconfiguration

-Where a building is being repurposed or significantly altered, the original design assumptions may no longer apply.
+Similar to the above, where a building is being repurposed or significantly altered, the original design assumptions may no longer apply.
 Intrusive surveys help ensure that the structure is suitable for its new use and can safely accommodate any additional loads or changes.

 Balancing Risk, Cost and Disruption